WalkerMx/AutoCrispy/README.md

   As the textures dump, new Waifu2x'd textures are generated, and the originals are optionally deleted.

+  Also, make sure you have enough VRAM if you use multithreading.
+More threads & higher upscales dramatically increase the memory requirements!

 # About Backends:
    Each of the backends have their own characteristics and quirks when used with AutoCrispy: